kunalMore23/Sketcher_In_Adv-C-/Updated_Ex11/README.md

      ```

 3. **Get Perimeters:**
-   - Call the `getPerimeter` method to retrieve the entire `std::map` containing triangles and their perimeters.
+   - Call the `getPerimeter` method to retrieve the entire `std::multimap` containing triangles and their perimeters.
 ## Testing in `main.cpp`

 ```cpp